bboyho/Fingerprint_Scanner-TTL/README.md

 "	Created by Josh Hawley, July 23rd 2013
-	Licensed for non-commercial use, must include this license message basically, Feel free to hack away at it, but just give me credit for my work =) TLDR; Wil Wheaton's Law "
+	Licensed for non-commercial use, must include this license message basically, Feel free to hack away at it, but just give me credit for my work. =) TLDR; Wil Wheaton's Law "